|Services||Website Builder & eCommerce Platform|

 Squarespace eCommerce Addendum

 It’s great for websites that are primarily lead-generation, informational, etc but also want to sell a few products.
-Think a restaurant that wants to sell t-shirts and mugs.
+Think of a restaurant that wants to sell t-shirts and mugs.

 It’s not so great for websites that are eCommerce-first.
 The functionality is there.
 It’s great.

 But I would not choose Squarespace for the eCommerce functionality.
-I’d either build an online store you own with WordPress + WooCommerce or go with a specialty eCommerce platform like Shopify (review) or Bigcommerce (review).
+I’d either build an online store you own with WordPress + WooCommerce or go with a specialty eCommerce platform like Shopify (review) or BigCommerce (review).